ilg-physics-ucsb/physics6-manual/6CL/lab1.md

 Simple ray tracing with a single planar mirror.
 :::

-Now let&rsquo;s consider why ray tracing works.
+Now let's consider why ray tracing works.
 The law of reflection tells us that the angle of incidence is always equal to the angle of reflection.
 We also know that the image is formed by the light ray that emanates from the object, reflects off the mirror, and finally reaches our eye.
 The ray that reaches our eye must obey the law of reflection; its path is shown in [Fi](#Fi-raytrace).
 It is important to note that this would work equally well for any set of angles.
 We see an image behind the mirror because of the law of reflection; if you extended the reflected light ray behind the mirror, it would arrive precisely at the image point as in [Fi](#Fi-raytrace).
 The phenomenon of reflection fools us into thinking that the light rays originate from the image point.

 ::::::Exercise